Berg0162/Simcline-V2/README.md

 + The Server-side (Feather ESP32) advertises and enables connection with training/cycling/game apps like Zwift and collects relevant resistance data, it simulates as if an active <b>FTMS</b> enabled trainer is connected to Zwift or alike!
 Notice that the Server-side also exposes active <b>CPS</b> and <b>CSC</b> services.
 The <b>Simcline Server</b> is doing just at the right side of the "bridge"!
 + The <b>Simcline MITM</b> code is connecting both sides at the same time: a full-blown working bridge<br clear="left">

-# Load FTMS-MITM application
+# Load Smart-MITM application
-Within the Arduino IDE 2 select on the top bar menu: File > Examples > Simcline-V2 > FTMS-MITM<br>
+Within the Arduino IDE 2 select on the top bar menu: File > Examples > Simcline-V2 > Smart-MITM<br>
-The default Simcline-V2 configuration settings for FTMS-MITM are:
+The default Simcline-V2 configuration settings for Smart-MITM are:
 + Display: <b>NODISPLAY</b>
 + ESP32 board: <b>YOUR_ESP32_BOARD</b>
 + NimBLE: <b>FTMS</b> and <b>CSC</b>
 + Debug:  <b>Defined</b>

-<b>FTMS-MITM</b> is default in Debug mode: using Serial Monitor (logging on the PC-screen) to show you what is happening!<br>
+<b>Smart-MITM</b> is default in Debug mode: using Serial Monitor (logging on the PC-screen) to show you what is happening!<br>

 A recipe for success: follow <b>ALWAYS</b> the usage instructions at the top of the respective program codes!